coolingozone/compassion-as-measurement-narrative-model/README.md

 慈悲的测量 —— 叙事结构模型
 Compassion as Measurement — Narrative Model

-This project is a narrative decision model developed to maintain internal consistency for fictional agents in long-form fiction.
+This project is a narrative decision model developed as a writing instrument to maintain internal consistency for fictional agents.

+It is not intended as a scientific or universal decision framework.

 It serves as a writing instrument to guide character decision-making within constrained possibility spaces.
 Copyright (c) 2026 Teo Kok Keong (赤道小强)